-Our Executive Director and Lead Attorney: Cheryl Coon
+Our Executive Director: Cheryl Coon

 Cheryl Coon previously led the social security disability section of Swanson Thomas Coon & Newton of Portland, Oregon, where she represented disabled individuals seeking benefits, at all stages of the process from application to federal court appeals.